 - global filters, i.e. those that apply to all solutions, their states, and states of built-in filters

-If you work from multiple PCs that do not support roaming profiles, you can save the solution-specific filters to the same directory as the solution file.
-Then, assuming you have access to the solution directory from a second PC, likely via version control, you can load your solution-specific filters on the second PC.
+If you wish to share solution-specific filters with a team, or you work from multiple PCs that do not support roaming profiles, you can save the solution-specific filters to $(SOLUTIONDIR)\.va\ via a setting in the options dialog of Visual Assist.